 Shares delicately poised

-Originally published in the Australian Securities Exchange Newsletter by Dale Gillham
+Published 17 August 2010 in the ASX Newsletter by Dale Gillham

 The market could be starting a 30-year bull run - but more falls are likely in the short term.
 Too many investors focus on daily market movements and react to market noise instead of real market movements.
 But it has been shown repeatedly that traders make more money with less effort by concentrating on the bigger picture.
 The important question is not why the market has moved up or down today, but where is it likely to be heading over the medium term?